 Storage directions

-You can wrap each cooked arepa and put them in a freezer bag to store them in the freezer.
-You can reheat them in the oven in about 10 minutes.
+Freezing: You can wrap each cooked arepa and put them in a freezer bag to store them in the freezer.
+You can reheat them in the oven for about 10 minutes.

 Frequently Asked Questions